bitcointranscripts/bitcointranscripts/bitcoinplusplus/mempool-edition/btc-mempool-edition-datum-deep-dive.md

 I'm happy to talk to you about it.
 All right, we're good?
 Let's keep going.

+## Why DATUM Is Written in C

+Jason Hughes: 00:20:43

 So why C?
 And I'm spending more time on this little aspect of it than I wanted to.
 But C is just faster for these.
 I'm not afraid of memory management.
 I've written C for 20 plus years.
 And it's just one of those things where if you can get it done in C, you can get it done the best.
-And the only way you can do better on certain things without C would be to write it in Assembler, which I could do.
+And the only way you can do better on certain things without C would be to write it in Assembly, which I could do.
-And there's some Assembler stuff and some of the other things that I've written recently.
+And there's some Assembly stuff and some of the other things that I've written recently.
 There's a lot of reasons to use C.
 Dynamically linked libraries, if we need to upgrade like Libsodium or some of the thing that this links to in order to upgrade it.
-Let's say there's a vulnerability in C URL or something like that.
+Let's say there's a vulnerability in cURL or something like that.
 Well, we don't have to recompile the whole thing.
 You just install the updated version of that library, restart the process, and you're upgraded.
 That doesn't exist in some other things.